datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
 In the next step, we evaluate our model accuracy using the evaluate() function.
 Please note, that we provide test dataset as the argument of the input function.

+If you execute this command we got information about our model performance.
+[Detail the columns here]

 ---
 ## Prediction